Yoast/developer/docs/features/seo-tags/titles/functional-specification.md

 description: An overview of how title tags work in Yoast SEO.
 ---

-Every page on a website should include a unique title tag in the `<head>` of the document.
+Every page on a website should include a unique, descriptive title tag in the `<head>` of the document.

 A valid title tag takes the following format: `<title>{{VALUE}}</title>`.